akky-xxxx/strict-check/packages/eslint-config-ts/README.md

   // For react project, this replace to eslint-config-airbnb ...eslintConfigSCTs.configs.baseRecords3,

-  // This is the scustom config of eslint-config-sc-ts ...eslintConfigSCTs.configs.customRecords, ...eslintConfigSCTs.configs.resetRecordsForStylistic, ]
+  // This is the custom config of eslint-config-sc-ts ...eslintConfigSCTs.configs.customRecords,

+  // This is the reset config for stylistic ...eslintConfigSCTs.configs.resetRecordsForStylistic, ]
 ```